-An Analysis Team Composition Matrix needs to be completed for each analysis.
-If correctly used, it allows clear visualization of diversity achieved.
-The Matrix should identify:
+The Composition matrix for the analysis team needs to be completed for each analysis (Figure 16).
+If correctly used, it provides a clear visualization of the diversity achieved.
+The matrix should identify:

 - the Technical Working Group chairperson and hosting organization; - analysis facilitator(s); - all analysis participants, including their name, title, organization, area(s) of expertise and IPC training/certification status.
-Analysts can have advanced knowledge of different sectors, and thus the same person may appear more than once in the Matrix.
+Analysts may have advanced knowledge of different sectors, and thus the same person may appear more than once in the matrix.

-When Acute Food Insecurity and Acute Malnutrition classifications are performed simultaneously, either one common or two individual matrixes can be completed, depending on the approach used during the analysis (Table 6).
+When Acute Food Insecurity and Acute Malnutrition classifications are performed simultaneously, either one common or two individual matrices can be completed, depending on the approach used during the analysis.